codeship/go-best-practices/testing/readme.md

 }
 ```

 Instead of turning to a mocking library, all sorts of hand-rolled tricks can be employed to swap this behavior out.
-Two of my favourites are defined in the snippets below.

 ```go
 type spyContainerStopper struct {